8 Simple Strategies to Train Your Dog Not to Bite

 2. Implement positive reinforcement training

-- If they gently take a treat instead of grabbing it—praise them.
+- If they take treats gently—praise them.

 3. Use reward-based training methods